konbraphat51/konbraphat51/README.md

 * Comments cannot be too much.
 * Use English unless all users are Japanese.
 * Comments don't need a period
 * Coding is for making my and your satisfaction, not for money.
-(So please stop talking businessy things to me)

 ## SNS
 Qiita (Japanese Blog): https://qiita.com/konbraphat51